 Nylon Material Properties — PA6, PA6/6 and PA6-GF30 Data

 The data tables below represent reference ranges for engineering-grade nylon stock used in CNC machining.
-Values are drawn from standard polyamide engineering datasheets and represent typical as-machined, dry-state conditions unless otherwise stated.
-Always confirm against the specific supplier datasheet before finalising structural calculations or tolerance stacks.
+Values are representative ranges from engineering‑grade polyamide datasheets and typical CNC‑machined stock; always confirm against the specific supplier datasheet for final structural calculations.

 | Material | Density (g/cm³) | Yield Strength (MPa) | Tensile Strength (MPa) | Elongation at Break (%) | Hardness (Shore D) | Melting Point (°C) | CTE (×10⁻⁶/°C) |